meliorence/react-native-snap-carousel/README.md

 ## Known issues

+### React Native version

+**RN 0.43.x is the minimum required to use versions `>= 3.0.0` of the plugin.
+If you're using an older release of React Native, you are stuck with version `2.4.0`.
+Please note that we won't support this older version of the plugin.** Also, make sure to check [the relevant documentation](https://github.com/archriss/react-native-snap-carousel/blob/v2.4.0/README.md).

+Bear in mind that we follow RN evolutions closely, which means newer versions of the plugin might break when used in conjunction with a version of RN that is not the latest stable one.

+### Android performances

+**Make sure to test carousel's performances without JS Dev Mode enabled**.

+It can take user experience from "crappy and sluggish" to "pretty good" - it's Android though, so nothing like "perfect" or "incredibly smooth"...

 ### FlatList and ScrollView's limitations

 Note that this plugin is built on top of React Native's `FlatList` which, in turn, is based on `ScrollView`.
 Unfortunately, its implementation shows flaws that affect the plugin, the main ones being the following: